React Native Mobile App on XION in 5 Minutes

 • Option 1: One-liner (Recommended): Run the bash command provided in your terminal from within your project directory to automatically download and save the environment file into your project with the variables set to the correct values.

-• Option 2: Manual Copy & Paste: Copy and paste the actual variables into your .env.local file in the root of your project:
+• Manual Setup: Copy and paste the actual variables into your .env.local file in the root of your project:

 Install the dependencies by executing the following: